DeFiCh/defichain.com/content/_learn/en-US/obtaining-wrapped-tokens.md

 ---

-## Method 2: Using CakeDeFi
+## Method 2: Using Cake DeFi

-### Step 1: Login to your CakeDeFi account
+### Step 1: Login to your Cake DeFi account

-Login to your [CakeDeFi account](https://www.cakedefi.com/?utm_source=defichain&utm_medium=dex-guide&utm_campaign=dex-launch).
+Login to your [Cake DeFi account](https://www.cakedefi.com/?utm_source=defichain&utm_medium=dex-guide&utm_campaign=dex-launch).
 If you don't have one yet, [click here to register.](https://www.cakedefi.com/?utm_source=defichain&utm_medium=dex-guide&utm_campaign=dex-launch).

 _Note: If you are registering a new account, you will need to complete identity verification (KYC)._

-### Step 2: Funds in CakeDeFi
+### Step 2: Funds in Cake DeFi

-From your [CakeDeFi Assets page](https://pool.cakedefi.com/?utm_source=defichain&utm_medium=dex-guide&utm_campaign=dex-launch#/wallets), you can withdraw ETH, BTC or USDT to DeFiChain.
+From your [Cake DeFi Assets page](https://pool.cakedefi.com/?utm_source=defichain&utm_medium=dex-guide&utm_campaign=dex-launch#/wallets), you can withdraw ETH, BTC or USDT to DeFiChain.
 If you don't currently have these coins, or you'd like to obtain more, you can either:

-1. Deposit ETH, BTC or USDT from an external wallet into CakeDeFi
+1. Deposit ETH, BTC or USDT from an external wallet into Cake DeFi
 2. Buy ETH, BTC or USDT using the fiat on-ramp, which accepts payment methods like credit cards, Apple Pay and transfers, depending on your country

 ![](/img/guides/obtaining-tokens/cake-assets.png)

 ### Step 3: Withdrawal

-Once your ETH, BTC or USDT is in your CakeDeFi Assets, you can withdraw them.
+Once your ETH, BTC or USDT is in your Cake DeFi Assets, you can withdraw them.
 Click the corresponding **WITHDRAW** button for the token you want to withdraw.

 In the withdrawal pop-up, select DeFi Blockchain as the **Transfer Network**.
 Enter your DeFiChain receive address in the **To DeFi Blockchain address** field.
 Information on how to get your DeFiChain app receiving address can be found in [this guide](https://defichain.com/learn/defi-app-how-to/?utm_source=defichain&utm_medium=dex-guide&utm_campaign=dex-launch).